SEMICeu/uri.semic.eu-proxy/README.md

 Nginx has no standard way to extend is with modules through Docker.
 The instructions to include common modules into the docker images require to rebuild Nginx from source with the modules included.
 For that the Offical Nginx Docker build script has been copied into this repository.
 To build the uri.semic.eu Nginx first this images has to be build and then the configured Nginx will be build.

+Updating the proxies to more recent versions to remove security treats is done by rebuilding the container images and bumping where required the version numbers in the Dockerfile configurations.

 ## common activities

 ### redeploy a new configuration on the uri.semic.eu VM: